Posted on 14 September 2018

 Fit an audible carbon monoxide alarm

-This will alert occupants if there is carbon monoxide in the home.
-Hyde’s gas engineers can supply and fit these when they carry out a gas safety check.
+Fitting an audible alarm will alert you and your family if there is carbon monoxide in your home.
+Hyde’s gas engineers can supply and fit these when they carry out your gas safety check.

-For more information, residents can visit our gas safety page.
+For more information, you can visit our gas safety page.